tylervz/php-lint-example/README.md

-# Example PHP Lint Project
+# PHP Lint Example Project

 ## Background

-This repo was created to demonstrate issues I am facing with the [GitHub Super Linter](https://github.com/github/super-linter) running [Psalm]() to detect bugs in PHP code.
+This repo was created to demonstrate issues I am facing with the [GitHub Super-Linter](https://github.com/github/super-linter) running [Psalm](https://psalm.dev/) to detect bugs in PHP code.

 This code runs on PHP 7.4